![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "What is the hot mop adapter kit?"

 A. The H-Mop Adapter Kit is designed to adapt common cast iron shower drains to be compatible with our square drain bodies.
-Cast iron drains are popular in shower construction within the state of California because they can easily withstand the 500° temperature of hot tar waterproofing while PVC and ABS plastic drains would melt when exposed to these temperatures.
+Cast iron drains are popular in shower construction within the state of California because they can easily withstand the 500° temperature of hot tar waterproofing while normal PVC and ABS plastic drains would melt when exposed to these temperatures.

 Q. "How do you adjust the height of the drain riser?"